department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/research-plan.md

    - Users will easily understand how to use the search functionality.
    - Template labels will help users determine which search result is most relevant to their search.
-   - Users will be unclear about when to use the Learning Center over global site search.
+   - Users will understand the difference between the Learning Center search and global site search.
    - Users won't explicitly differentiate between the benefit hub and the Learning Center; they'll default to using overall site search if they can't find what they're looking for in either place.
    - Our proposed IA will be effective for Veterans and those who support Veterans.

 ## Method